jasongitmail/super-sitemap/README.md

 Use `excludeRoutePatterns` to remove routes before paths are generated.

-`excludeRoutePatterns` matches route keys, which are the same keys used by `paramValues`; see [Keys for Param Values](#keys-for-param-values).
+`excludeRoutePatterns` matches against route keys, which are the same keys used by `paramValues`; see [Keys for Param Values](#keys-for-param-values).

 ```ts